Support NYCB's Relief Fund – Donate Now

 You have the promo code applied

 With a poker table backdrop for dancers dressed as playing cards, the whimsical Jeu de Cartes pairs fleet-footed choreography with Stravinsky's boisterous and wildly rhythmic score.

 Stravinsky composed Jeu de Cartes (Card Game: A Ballet in Three Deals) for the first Stravinsky Festival mounted by Balanchine at the Metropolitan Opera in 1937.
 The original version featured dancers representing the four suits in a deck of cards, with the joker as the central character.
 Years later, Balanchine suggested that Peter Martins choreograph an abstract version of the ballet to the same score.
-For the 1992 Diamond Project, Martins re-envisioned the ballet and in 2002 commissioned Ian Falconer to create a fanciful new set and costumes.
+Martins created the ballet for the 1992 Diamond Project and in 2002, commissioned Ian Falconer to create a fanciful new set and costumes.

 Enter your name and email address to receive email communications from New York City Ballet, including special offers, on-sale dates, and other updates.